Tim-Liam-Hill/Acid/README.md

 Didn't want to use ANTLR or other tools, wanted to get this from ground up myself

 TODO: get micsie to make a logo
+TODO: *Can you use return outside of a function?*

 ## Properties